44.1 Calculating Hazards from Survival Data

 The following converter dialog will appear.

 The top pane shows the original survival data, while the bottom pane shows the calculated survival data.
-The Hazard data is generated using the following formula.
+The Hazard data is generated by calculating the risk at any point that would cause the corresponding drop in survival.
+See the formula below.

 -